Frequently Asked Questions

 In a one-to-one setting after the work in the session has come to a conclusion the facilitator will work with the subject to ensure that any next steps are clarified, which relate to the self insights/discoveries.

-While an I.D. session can stand alone, we recommend that a subject also work with a licensed therapist to integrate what is learned in an I.D. session because these sessions are not therapy nor a substitute for therapy even as they can be quite powerful and effective.
-Sometimes if a subject is working with a therapist he/she might be accompanied to an I.D.
-Session by their therapist, or the subject and therapist come together to a group workshop.
-This enables continuity and integration to be created with their ongoing therapeutic work.
+While an ID session can stand alone, we recommend that a subject also work with a licensed therapist, health or medical practitioner to integrate what is learned in an ID session because these sessions are not therapy nor a substitute for therapy even as they can be quite powerful and effective.
+Sometimes if a subject is working with a licensed practitioner he/she might be accompanied to an ID session by that practitioner, or the subject and licensed practitioner come together to a group workshop.
+This enables continuity and integration to be created with their ongoing therapeutic or medical work.

 In a one-to-one session the contract of confidentiality is discussed by the facilitator at the first session.
-If a subject were to invite a therapist with whom they are working to a one-to-one session, then all three would agree the basis on which they would work together in the session.
-This might mean both the therapist and facilitator being resonators at some point in the work.
-If the therapist accompanies a subject to a Group Workshop the therapist becomes a member of the group like anyone else.
+If a subject were to invite a licensed practitioner with whom they are working to a one-to-one session, then all three would agree the basis on which they would work together in the session.
+This might mean both the practitioner and facilitator being resonators at some point in the work.
+If the practitioner accompanies a subject to a Group Workshop the practitioner becomes a member of the group like anyone else.

-In group sessions a contracting conversation is the first conversation that takes place.
+In group sessions every participant has signed the registration waiver contract, which includes a confidentiality clause.
+There is also a contracting conversation that takes place at the start of each session.
 This allows everyone the opportunity to ‘sign up’ to the contract with each other in a real and meaningful way.
-The main focus of this contracting is about Confidentiality and Self Responsibility.
+The main focus of this contracting is about confidentiality and self responsibility.

 Schedule an ID Session